 MY MOTHER’S SIDE – FROM JHANG

-My mother’s grandfather (dadaji; i.e. my great grandfather) had a house and agriculture land in Jhang city.
-He had two horses and some other animals.
+My mother recalls – she did not see any of these people after partition – that her grandfather (her Dadaji; i.e. my great grandfather) had a house and farm in Jhang.
+In that he had two horses and some other animals.

 Finally, Bauji and family left Multan by train on 12 August 1947.
-Since my mother’s elder brother (Bhapaji) had to appear for his 10th class exam, he was left behind in one of my mother’s grandfather’s (this grandfather was from mother’s side – Nanaji’s) friend’s house in Multan.
+Since my mother’s elder brother (Bhapaji) had to appear for his 10th class exam, he was left behind in one my mother’s maternal grandfather’s (Nanaji’s) friend’s house in Multan.

 The train went up to the Samasatta Junction station and stopped there.
 All passengers were forced to get down with their baggage.
 They sat on the platform badly scared and hungry.
 The platform was full of Muslims roaming here and there.
 While sitting at the platform and waiting for a further train to take them to Hansi, my grandfather’s family came to know that the entire lot of passengers in that (further) train had been massacred.
 The whole day thus passed in that dreadful atmosphere.
 As night appeared, Biji and Bauji became worried about my mother’s security as in that atmosphere all sorts of crimes were being committed.